Velocity dispersion of dark matter deficient ultra-diffuse galaxies: A case for modified gravity: Models

 where $f_i$ are the coefficients associated with the expansion.
 The first term of the series is a constant and can be set to zero.
 Thus the further solution has no dependence on the parameter $f_0$.
 The resultant solution in the weak-field limit can yield a modified potential given as \cite{Capozziello:2009vr}:

 In the above eq.(\ref{yuk_fr}), the additional Yukawa like term is characterized by $\delta$ and $\lambda$.
 Also, as can be seen from the equation above, for the point like baryonic mass $M$ the Newtonian part is scaled by a factor $\frac{1}{1+\delta}$.
 Here, $\delta$ is the coupling which determines the nature of the additional force and can be attractive or repulsive depending on the sign of the parameter.
 Following \cite{Stabile:2013jon}, we consider $\delta$ to be negative and within the range $-1<\delta<0$, implying repulsive nature of Yukawa force.
+Substituting $\delta=0$ in eq.(\ref{yuk_fr}), gives back the GR case where potential varies as $1/r$.
 The parameter $\lambda$ is the scale length and corresponds to the size of the system under analysis.
-Substituting $\delta=0$ in eq.(\ref{yuk_fr}), gives back the GR case where potential varies as $1/r$.
+Thus, $\lambda$ is not an universal parameter.
+However, this $f(R)$ theory still satisfies the consistency conditions to be a valid theory of gravity.
 This gravity model has been looked into different regions ranging from galactic clusters dynamics \cite{Capozziello:2008ny} to studying the VD of elliptical galaxies \cite{Napolitano:2012fp}.
-The analysis show that the Yukawa model has the potential to explain the kinematics on astrophysical scales without any need for DM.
+The analysis shows that the Yukawa model has the potential to explain the kinematics on astrophysical scales without any need for DM.
 The phenomenological parameter $\delta$ obtained lies roughly within the range ($-0.7,-0.9$).
-The scale parameter $\lambda$ is also found to be dependent on the size of the systems .
+The scale parameter $\lambda$ is also found to be dependent on the size of the systems.